volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

       "key1" = "value1"
     }
   }
-  // One of the arguments from this list "disable_ssh_access enabled_ssh_access" must be set disable_ssh_access = true
+  // One of the arguments from this list "enabled_ssh_access disable_ssh_access" must be set disable_ssh_access = true
 }